 Incomplete (plastic) circumcision.
 Part of the foreskin left and partially covered the glans.
 This surgical method can usually be carried out in childhood since occasionally, it is sufficient to remove the foreskin, including the visible lacing ring.

 Complete baby circumcision Adelaide is recommended in adulthood since incomplete circumcision bears the risk of narrowing again at the surgical site due to scarring.
 There is, therefore, a risk that another operation is necessary, this time with complete removal of the foreskin.

 Extension plastic.
 This surgical technique does not significantly shorten the foreskin; only the opening of the foreskin is made full.
 This method is most effective in childhood.

 Is circumcision dangerous?

 As a rule, circumcision is a procedure with little complications.
 However, as with any medical intervention, there may be unexpected difficulties.
 Most of these complications are mild and respond well to treatment.

 Bleeding from the scar area, the formation of a small bruise or even Swelling.

 If the foreskin is only partially removed, the scar tissue can shrink again, causing a narrowing.
-Seldom do men describe slight sensation disorders in the area of the glans after circumcision.
+Seldom do men describe slight sensation disorders in the area of the glans after baby circumcision Perth.
 These changes are usually temporary.
 In the medium and long term, no changes in the sensitivity of the glans should result.
 The initially unfamiliar feeling of the exposed acorn wears off after a few days.